-In the 2010s, Junior League of Fresno emphasized work with multiple community partners through short Done-In-The-Day projects, focussing on the education and health of women and children in Fresno.
+In the 2010s, Junior League of Fresno emphasized work with multiple community partners through short Done-In-The-Day projects, focusing on the education and health of women and children in Fresno.
 In 2011, Junior League of Fresno celebrated the 30th Anniversary of Senior Girl Athlete with the renaming of the scholarship to “Dottie Rohlfing Memorial Scholarship.”

 Junior League of Fresno returned to The Fresno Discovery Center in 2012 – 2015 to build The Discovery Youth Garden for children of the surrounding counties to learn about how food grows and the benefits of eating a nutritious diet.